Top 10 Poker Games 2022

 - Betting begins to the left of the dealer and moves clockwise.

-- After betting is complete players can exchange any number of cards for new ones.
+- After betting, players can replace any cards for new ones.

 - There are a total of three draws followed by a final betting round.
 Anyone still in the hand must show down their cards to see who wins.

-- The goal is to make the lowest unsuited, unpaired hand possible.
+- The goal is to make the lowest unsuited, unpaired hand.

-- Aces are low and the best possible hand is Ace-2-3-4 of all different suits.
+- Aces are low so the best possible hand is Ace-2-3-4 of all different suits.

-- Bluffing and aggression is important which makes it a fun and entertaining game.
+- Bluffing and aggression is important, making a fun and entertaining game.